ionrock/xenv/README.md

     # Set a single value
     foo: bar

     # Set a value to the result of a script.
-This doesn't use a shell!
     baz: '`cat baz.json | jq -r .baz`'

-# Gather more environment data using a script that outputs JSON or YAML
+# Gather more environment data using a script that outputs JSON or
+# YAML.
+A good example would be pulling secrets/certs from a secret store.
 - envscript: 'curl http://httpbin.org/ip'

 # We can use the environment and write templates using Go's template